 - Students, faculty and staff can sign up using their myMemphis email account.
 As an extension of campus, YOU keeps all personal information that students provide on the portal private.

 - Discover.
 Once inside, students can start to customize their profile or take one of three reality checks.
-Both features are designed to cater content like tips, quizzes, videos and campus resources based on general needs and interests of individual students.
+Both features are designed to cater content like tips, quizzes, videos and campus resources.
+These are based on general needs and interests of individual students.

 - Revisit.
 The YOU portal is intended to be used throughout a student’s college life.
 With changing content and dynamic tools, there’s a use for YOU from move-in day to landing that first job.

-If you have questions about You@Memphis, please contact Britney Bryson (firstname.lastname@example.org).
-If you would like to meet with a member of the Counseling Center team, please visit their website or call 901.678.2068 to schedule an appointment.
+If you have questions about You@Memphis, please contact Britney Bryson (email@example.com).
+If you would like to meet Counseling Center team, please visit their website or call 901.678.2068 to schedule an appointment.

 Important Announcement: Change in Password Reset Process

 To enhance password security and protect University data, ITS will implement a change in its Password Reset service.
-Effective immediately, the ITS Service Desk (Tier 1) will no longer, administratively, change passwords.
+Effective immediately, the ITS Service Desk (Tier 1) will no longer changes passwords administratively.
 All UofM affiliates (faculty, staff, students, alumni, former students, etc.) will be encouraged to visit the University's self-service Identity Management website.
 Here, you can initialize your account.
 You can also: reset your password, retrieve your UUID, and answer your security questions to regain access to your account.

 In addition, remember these important tips to ensure your data is secure: